nadflop/operating-system-engineering/lab4/README.txt

-Author: Anthony Hou, Juan Gaona
+Author: Anthony Hou,
-Login: hou71, jgaona
+Login: hou71,

 how to build solution